 - ACA: American Coating Association - ASTM: A standards development organization that serves as an open forum for the development of international standards.
-ASTM methods are industry-recognized and approved test methodologies for demonstrating the durability of an architectural coating in the United States. - ecoinvent: a life cycle database that contains international industrial life cycle inventory data on energy supply, resource extraction, material supply, chemicals, metals, agriculture, waste management services, and transport services. - EPA WARM model: Unite States Environmental Protection Agency Waste Reduction Model. - EPD: Environmental Product Declaration.
-EPDs are form of as Type III environmental declarations under ISO 14025.
+ASTM methods are industry-recognized and approved test methodologies for demonstrating the durability of an architectural coating in the United States. - ecoinvent: A life cycle database that contains international industrial life cycle inventory data on energy supply, resource extraction, material supply, chemicals, metals, agriculture, waste management services, and transport services. - EPA WARM model: United States Environmental Protection Agency Waste Reduction Model. - EPD: Environmental Product Declaration.
+EPDs are form of as Type III environmental declarations under ISO 14025:2006.
 They are the summary document of data collected in the LCA as specified by a relevant PCR.
 EPDs can enable comparison between products if the underlying studies and assumptions are similar. - GaBi: Created by PE INTERNATIONAL GaBi Databases are LCA databases that contain ready-to-use Life Cycle Inventory profiles. - LCA: Life Cycle Assessment or Analysis.
 A technique to assess environmental impacts associated with all the stages of a product's life from cradle to grave (i.e., from raw material extraction through materials processing, manufacture, distribution, use, repair and maintenance, and disposal or recycling). - NCSS: NSF International's National Center for Sustainability Standards - PCR: Product Category Rule.
-A PCR defines the rules and requirements for creating EPDs of a certain product category. - TRACI: Tool for the Reduction and Assessment of Chemical and Other Environmental Impacts.
+A PCR defines the rules and requirements for creating EPDs of a certain product category. - QUV: Exterior coatings test for durability.
+Can be tested naturally, or by accelerated test chambers (Xenon Arc and QUV).
+The test chambers use artificial light carbon or xenon arc sources in Weatherometers, and fluorescent UV in QUV chambers.
+The QUV chamber theoretically reproduces the damaging effects of sunlight using UVA-340 lamps, controlling elevated temperatures, and also introducing moisture much like dew. - TRACI: Tool for the Reduction and Assessment of Chemical and Other Environmental Impacts.